 - ½ cup breadcrumbs (gluten free if desired) + ½ cup for dipping

-- ½ cup flour gluten free if desired
+- ½ cup all purpose flour (gluten free blend)

 - 2 medium eggs

-- In a food processor combine (cooked) broccoli, (cooked) cauliflower.
+- In a food processor or a large mixing bowl combine (cooked and drained broccoli, (and cooked) cauliflower.

-- Pulse until softened and broken down.
-Add (washed and properly rinsed) spinach, sun died tomatoes and pulse a couple of times more until combined.
+- Pulse until softened and broken down. (or use an immersion blender).
+Add (washed and properly rinsed) spinach, and sun-dried tomatoes, and pulse a couple of times more until combined.

-- A few chunks here and there is good, don't over pulse until it turns into puree.
+- A few chunks here and it is good, don't over pulse until it turns into a puree.
 You can also use an immersion blender for this.

-- Add salt, pepper to taste, eggs, ½ cup gluten free breadcrumbs or panko, gluten free flour.
+- Add salt, pepper to taste, eggs, ½ cup gluten-free breadcrumbs, panko, and gluten-free flour.
 Stir with a spatula until combined.

-- Serve warm with a simple yogurt based dip or with a portion of rice, mashed potatoes and gravy or white sauce.
+- Serve the vegetarian patties warm as a delicious side dish, with your favorite dipping sauce, or as a part of the main meal with a portion of rice, mashed potatoes, and gravy or white sauce.